teikjun/Foody/README.md

 Riders can indicate their working hours and accept orders to deliver to Customers.
 Upon delivering the food, the riders can get paid.

 ### Restaurant Staff
-Restaurant staff can manage the availability of food items.
+Restaurant staff can manage the availability and price of food items.

 ### Managers